diptiaswath/clientSubscriptionPrediction/README.md

 -   **Minimize Unnecessary Contacts:** Reduce false positives to limit the number of clients contacted unnecessarily.

 The model should strike a balance between high precision to reduce unnecessary contacts and high recall to ensure successful subscriptions are correctly identified.
 The goal is to retain or improve the key performance metrics - **F1 score** and **PR AUC scores** that were observed before any hyperparameter tuning or decision threshold adjustments.
-This ensures that the model continues to perform well in terms of accuracy and efficiency. **ROC AUC** is also considered as an evaluation metric here for measuring the model’s overall performance.
+This ensures that the model continues to perform well in terms of accuracy and efficiency. **ROC AUC scores** is also considered as an evaluation metric here for measuring the model’s overall performance.

 **F1-Score**: This metric balances precision and recall, providing a comprehensive measure of the model’s ability to correctly identify subscribers while minimizing false positives.